Check in with

 Both plans are billed through the App Store.
 You can cancel any time in your iPhone settings.

-No free trial — but the app has an interactive demo you can try before signing up.
+No free trial — but there's an interactive demo you can try before signing up.

 Common questions